-As of March 31, 2004, we had a negative net tangible book value of \$(76.2) million, or \$(1,402.47) per share of common stock, not taking into account the conversion of our outstanding preferred stock.
+As of March 31, 2004, we had a negative net tangible book value of \$(76.2) million, or \$(400.51) per share of common stock, not taking into account the conversion of our outstanding preferred stock.
 Net tangible book value per share is equal to our total tangible assets (total assets less intangible assets) less total liabilities (including redeemable convertible preferred stock), divided by the number of shares of our outstanding common stock.
-Our pro forma net tangible book value as of March 31, 2004 was approximately \$8.1 million, or \$0.65 per share of common stock.
+Our pro forma net tangible book value as of March 31, 2004 was approximately \$8.1 million, or \$0.19 per share of common stock.
 Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the pro forma number of shares of common stock outstanding as of March 31, 2004.
-Our pro forma net tangible book value and pro forma net tangible book value per share amounts give effect to the conversion of all outstanding shares of our convertible preferred stock.
+Our pro forma net tangible book value and pro forma net tangible book value per share amounts give effect to the conversion of all outstanding shares of our convertible preferred stock into shares of common stock.

 Dilution in pro forma net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the pro forma net tangible book value per share of common stock immediately after the completion of this offering.
-After giving effect to our sale of 5,500,000 shares of common stock in this offering at an assumed initial public offering price of \$13.00 per share, the midpoint of the range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and offering expenses payable by us, our adjusted pro forma net tangible book value as of March 31, 2004 would have been \$72.9 million, or \$4.05 per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$3.40 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$8.95 per share to new investors.
+After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share and after deducting estimated underwriting discounts and commissions and offering expenses payable by us, our adjusted pro forma net tangible book value as of March 31, 2004 would have been \$ million, or \$ per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$ per share to new investors.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share \$ 13.00 Net tangible book value per share at March 31, 2004 \$ (1,402.47) Pro forma increase in tangible book value attributable to conversion of convertible preferred stock \$ 1,403.12 Pro forma net tangible book value per share as of March 31, 2004 \$ 0.65 Increase in pro forma net tangible book value per share attributable to new investors \$ 3.40 Pro forma as adjusted net tangible book value per share after this offering 4.05 Dilution per share to new investors \$ 8.95
+Assumed initial public offering price per share \$ Net tangible book value per share at March 31, 2004 \$ (400.51) Pro forma increase in tangible book value attributable to conversion of convertible preferred stock 400.32 Pro forma net tangible book value per share as of March 31, 2004 \$ 0.19 Increase in pro forma net tangible book value per share attributable to new investors \$ Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors \$

-If the underwriters exercise their over-allotment option to purchase additional shares in this offering, our adjusted pro forma net tangible book value at March 31, 2004 will be \$82.9 million, or \$4.40 per share, representing an immediate increase in pro forma net tangible book value of \$3.75 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$8.60 per share to new investors purchasing shares in this offering.
+If the underwriters exercise their over-allotment option to purchase additional shares in this offering, our adjusted pro forma net tangible book value at March 31, 2004 will be \$\frac{1}{2}\text{million, or \$\frac{1}{2}\text{per share, representing an immediate increase in pro forma net tangible book value of \$\frac{1}{2}\text{per share to new investors purchasing shares in this offering.}

-The following table summarizes, on a pro forma basis as of March 31, 2004, after giving effect to the conversion of all outstanding shares of our convertible preferred stock into common stock, the total number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by existing stockholders and by new investors, based on an assumed initial public offering price of \$13.00 per share, the midpoint of the range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and offering expenses payable by us (consideration in millions):
+The following table summarizes, on a pro forma basis as of March 31, 2004, after giving effect to the conversion of all outstanding shares of our convertible preferred stock into common stock, the total number of shares of common stock purchased from us, the total consideration paid to us and the average price per share paid by existing stockholders and by new investors, based on an assumed initial public

-Shares Purcha ised Total Consid eration
+Shares Purcha sed Total Consid deration

-Number Percent Amount Percent Average Price Per Share
+Number Number Percent Percent Average Price Per Share

-Existing stockholders 12,498,646 69% \$ 85.3 54% \$ 6.83
+Existing stockholders 43,745,693 % \$ %\$

-New investors 5,500,000 31 71.5 46 13.00
+New investors

-Total 17,998,646 100.0% \$ 156.8 100.0%
+Total 100.0% \$ 100.0% \$

-If the underwriters exercise their over-allotment option in full, our existing stockholders would own 66% and our new investors would own 34% of the total number of shares of our common stock outstanding after this offering.
+If the underwriters exercise their over-allotment option in full, our existing stockholders would own the total number of shares of our common stock outstanding after this offering.